teamexos/engineering-ladder/README.md

 ### Exos Engineering Ladder

-At Exos, we are tasked with an important and challenging mission: to ignite the hero in all of us.
+At Exos, we are tasked with an important and challenging mission: **to ignite the hero in all of us**.<br>
 We believe that creating an Engineering Ladder will help us achieve our mission because when performance standards are clearly defined in an engineering ladder:

 * It provides a level playing field that promotes equity.